Program in Brief

-This program equips students with the knowledge, skills, and experiences needed to effectively handle a wide rage of maritime challenges.
+This program equips students with the knowledge, skills, and experiences needed to effectively handle a wide range of maritime challenges.

 - Program Director: Associate Professor Matthew Brummer